 Your device will now check if any updates are available.
 If available then update otherwise not.

-Method 6: Reset App Preferences
+Method 7: Reset App Preferences

-Trying this method can also solve the error as one of the users have reported that after receiving “Unfortunately, Contacts has stopped” error on Android device after updating to 6.0, resetting app preferences has solved the problem.
+Trying this method can also solve the error as one of the users has reported that after receiving the “Unfortunately, Contacts has stopped” error on the Android device after updating to 6.0, resetting app preferences has solved the problem.

 - Go to Settings and then go to Apps

 - Click on the three dots on the top right and then click on “Reset app preferences”